Jam & Jerusalem

-The show centred on a Women's Guild in a small, fictional, West Country town called Clatterford St. Mary.
+The show centred on a Women's Guild in a fictional small West Country town called Clatterford St. Mary.
 It first aired on 24 November 2006, and the second series began airing on 1 January 2008 with a 40-minute special, finishing on 1 February 2008.
 The third series was aired as three one-hour specials, and began its broadcast on BBC One on 9 August 2009.

 Plot

 Jam & Jerusalem is set in the small West Country town of Clatterford St. Mary and is based around Sal, a local practice nurse.
-The surgery's indiscreet receptionist, Tip, is also her best friend, and both are at the centre of community life.
+The surgery's indiscreet Irish receptionist, Tip, is also her best friend, and both are at the centre of community life.
 Despite this, Sal is not a member of her local Women's Guild, but after the death of her husband, the local GP, and the loss of her job, she soon joins.
 Tip is married to a farmer, Colin.
 The chairwoman of the Women's Guild is Eileen Pike, who always wears her chains of office.
 Other members include lollipop lady Queenie, elderly church organist Delilah Stagg, and Rosie, a cleaner who has an angry and rude alter ego called Margaret.
 Delilah is absent from the second series except a brief appearance in the first episode.
 Wealthy Caroline and Susie are slightly separate from the rest of the Guild.
 Sal's family consists of James, her son, and his wife, Yasmeen.
 Sal's daughter, Tash, has a son of her own, Raph, and she has a boyfriend Marcus until the end of the second series.
 Tash's friend Samuel "Spike" Pike, a postman, is a fellow hippie who becomes her husband in the final episode of Series Two.